-The WSIB has undertaken a review of the rate setting approach for temporary employment agencies (TEAs).
-The review is in response to concerns raised by a subset of businesses in the TEA industry (in particular those that supply clerical labour) that the approach the WSIB originally planned to introduce in 2020 would result in significant rate increases for some TEAs.
+The WSIB has concluded a review of the rate setting approach for temporary employment agencies (TEAs).
+The review was in response to concerns raised by a subset of businesses in the TEA industry, in particular those that supply clerical labour.
+They indicated that the approach the WSIB originally planned to introduce in 2020 would result in significant rate increases for some TEAs.

 A key component of the review was a stakeholder consultation, divided into two phases.